ishantsharmapecpec/Ground-Engineering-RAG-Assistant/README.md

 This repository contains demonstration code only.

-No confidential project data, client information, proprietary documents, or API credentials are included.
+No confidential project data, client information, proprietary documents or API credentials are included.

 ---